Publication

 8 - Access to the Academic Appeals Policy

 8.1.
 Those wishing to submit an Academic Appeal must do so using the prescribed Academic Appeals Form.
-A copy of this form can be found in Appendix 2.

 8.2.
 Any applications received which do not use the prescribed form will not be processed.
 We will respond requesting that the Academic Appeals Form is completed before your application can be processed in line with this policy.